sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

     ssize_t written = write(fd, buffer, sz_buffer);
 ```

+Conceptually, what we do when we append to a file is:
+1. Open the file
+2. Make sure operations are staged to the end of the file
+3. Write the data to the file

-Now, the `lseek()` in the middle is a little problematic if you have multiple entities performing the same operation simultaneously on the same file (but not the same file _descriptor_).
+The `lseek()` in the middle is problematic if you have multiple entities performing the same operation concurrently.
-Thankfully, there's a way to make _all_ `write` operations append to the end of the file, which moves the `lseek()` component effectively into the kernel.
+Thankfully, there's a way to make the `lseek()` part atomic and implicit--improving the correctness of the implementation, while also improving the syscall overhead.

 ```
     int fd = open(filename.c_str(), O_WRONLY | O_APPEND | O_CREAT, 0644);
 ...
     ssize_t written = write(fd, buffer, sz_buffer);
 ```

-Not only is this better for the reason above, it also reduces the number of syscalls we require per `write()`.
-But what are the scaling properties?
+Despite how many moving parts are involved in writing to storage, it's interesting that the user-facing components are non-decomposable.
+There are ways (like `writev()` and even `io_uring()`) to stage multiple write operations in a single operation, but you can't exactly break `open()` or even `write()` into pieces.

+An incredibly unnatural question to ask, when presented with this observation, is: how can I encumber myself with even more pointless trivia and code-level complexity for the mere hope of one day extracting a tiny sliver of _different_ (not necessarily improved, just **different**) functionality?
+Glad you asked!
+Let's break it down.

-## How to be Write
+## Being Wrong about Write
-At a high level, it's completely logical to look at `write()` and conclude a successful return status indicates data has been written to the underlying storage substrate.
+It's logical to look at `write()` and conclude--the documentation states explicitly that the return specifies "the number of bytes _written_--that it writes to a storage device.
-Consequently, this would mean that the weight of any IO operation is embodied within the `write()`.
-Unfortunately, logic fails us--this is not the case.
+Plus, it's in the name!
+For better or worse, this isn't the case--even when `O_DIRECT` is specified, in contemporary Linux the operation merely, at best, enqueues an operation with the IO scheduler.

-Briefly, the control flow looks like this.
+Briefly, the control flow _might_ look like this:
 1. Userland process calls `write()`
 2. syscall interrupt triggers, ultimately calling the `__do_sys_write()` (or whatever) handler in the kernel
 3. The kernel calls `vfs_write()`
 4. Some more indirection happens (`do_sync_write()`), but eventually the file is expanded, its inode is marked dirty, the associated pages are marked dirty, and control is returned
 5. At some later point in time, for any number of reasons, writeback is triggered; if actual IO occurs, the IO scheduler handles the request

-This is actually a somewhat superficial/incorrect sketch, but the fundamental observation is that even "synchronous" write operations can be asynchronous to a large degree.
+If you're not in a `write()`-heavy application, the dominating overhead of `write()` may very well be the syscall itself.

+Of course, the lack of a serialization point between 4 and 5 is a lie.
+If it wasn't, then you could just keep enqueuing writes endlessly until something--memory, probably--goes kaput.
+Any system in which requests can be indefinitely enqueued faster than they can be evicted is unstable.

+When it comes to IO, the kernel has a number of mechanisms by which to create backpressure.
+For example, there's dirty page throttling.
+There are device-level request queues.
+cgroups has the `blkio` controller.

+This makes it quite difficult to build a mental model for how to anticipate IO overheads.
+At some scales of operation, the dominant overhead is the syscall.
+At others, the overhead is the IO itself.
+In yet more, the issue is _other processes_ gobbling up IO, and you have to wait for the bus along with the rest of them.
+Are you on a low latency (network) bus?
+Do you have dynamic IOP provisioning?

+Most of these points won't be resolved with an example, but let's conveniently change the subject by talking through one.

 ## Example: Centralized Logging
-This example was inspired by a few systems I've worked on--I don't believe the specific details will detract too much from my goal, but insofar as they _do_, you may want to know that I've never seen this precise system before, all put together as I have it here.

 Consider a distributed system, comprised of some highly specialized components, and some other parts that provide generic utilities.
 One such service is a central logging authority (CLA):
 1. Individual components send logs to CLA over TCP by serializing messages into a context-laden binary format